Winch: Aircraft use

 Gliders are often launched using a winch mounted on a trailer or heavy vehicle.
 This method is widely used at many European gliding clubs, as an inexpensive alternative to aerotowing.
 The engine is usually a gas/petrol, LPG or diesel, though hydraulic fluid engines and electrical motors are also used.
 The winch pulls in 1000 to 1600 m of high-tensile steel wire or a synthetic fibre cable, attached at the other end to the glider.
 The cable is released at a height of about 400 to 700 m after a short, steep climb.

 Search and Rescue helicopters are often equipped with winches to avoid having to get the helicopter dangerously close to obstacles, or into ocean troughs, allowing rescue teams to be lowered and evacuees to be extricated while the helicopter hovers overhead.
-Helicopter winches are also used for heli-logging and for airlifting oversized cargo, such as vehicles and other aircraft, although the winch in these cases is only used to reduce the hazards to flying with an loose cable hanging below the helicopter.
+Helicopter winches are also used for heli-logging and for airlifting oversized cargo, such as vehicles and other aircraft, although the winch in these cases is only used to reduce the hazards to flying with a loose cable hanging below the helicopter.

 Stationary balloons, such as the barrage balloons used during the Second World War to discourage marauding aircraft, and the Kite balloons used during the First World War for artillery spotting are usually tethered with a winch, which can be used to lower the balloon, either to relocate it, or to bring it down quickly to prevent it being shot down by enemy aircraft.
 Larger man carrying kites often used winches to raise and lower them.

 Towed gunnery targets, used to train anti-aircraft gunners, and both fighter pilots and aircraft gunners, are run out behind the target tug aircraft for practice, and winched in for take-off and landing.

 Before advances were made in antennas in the 1950s, radio aerials were quite long, and needed to be winched out for use, and winched back in for landing.
 Failure to do so would then damage the aerial, as happened to Amelia Earhart on one of the legs of her last flight.